Do Robots Really Need Anthropomorphic Hands? A Comparison of Human and Robotic Hands: Robotic Hands

-Robotic hands are designed in various ways depending on their intended use. \cite{Controzzi2014Design} suggest considering six aspects when designing a robotic hand: (1) hand kinematics, (2) actuation principle, (3) actuation transmission, (4) sensors, (5) materials, and (6) manufacturing method.
+Robotic hands are designed in various ways depending on their intended use.
+Controzzi et al.~\cite{Controzzi2014Design} suggest considering six aspects when designing a robotic hand: (1) hand kinematics, (2) actuation principle, (3) actuation transmission, (4) sensors, (5) materials, and (6) manufacturing method.